-If the CAD patient has kept warm and things as far a RBC remain constant, health and test indicators may remain constant.
+If the CAD patient has kept warm and things as far a RBC remain constant.
+Their health and test indicators may remain constant.
 This balanced RBC level as indicated, might be considered the “CAD Normal” range for this individual CAD.
 Though certainly not so called “normal” for a healthy non-CAD person.